Vietnam Veterans & Veterans Motorcycle Club

 3. Northern Rivers.

 In 1998 a realization based on the Vietnam Veterans premise suggested the Club would have a limited life span as an MC.
-During the 2000 NAGM in NSW the WA President proposed that the VVMC should be rebranded to VMC.
-All Presidents agreed of the proposed changes.
+Sandy 'Undertaker' and John 'Zonk' were approached by members of the WA Chapter to seek introduction to the dominant MC for consort and support to rebrand the VVMC to the VMC, gaining approval from the dominant MC, the proposal was then raised for discussion during the 2000 NAGM in NSW... all VVMC Presidents agreed to the proposed changes.
 This prompted the VVMC to approach the United Motorcycle Outlaw Council (UMOC) and seek approval to have younger Veterans accepted into the Club.
 Initial request was for the VVMC to have two patches: VVMC and VMC.
 VVMC submitted two proposals to the UMOC; however, were told 'one patch, one club'... so VVMC took it to a vote, to stay the VVMC or become the VMC.
 Talks were carried out amongst the VVMC State Chapters, and it was agreed at a Federal level that all the VVMC Chapters would become the VMC, providing opportunity for all Returned Veterans to join the Club and thus ensuring longevity of the organisation.

 In the spring of 2013, the Sydney Chapter of the VVMC unanimously agreed to become a VMC in NSW.